Skip to main content

 Load model weights from a checkpoint without restoring optimizer state.
 The optimizer is reset so the next optim_step starts fresh:

-Load Hugging Face PEFT adapter weights into the current LoRA session.
+Load a Hugging Face PEFT adapter model into the current LoRA session.
+Pass a Fireworks model resource name for a promoted adapter, such as accounts/<ACCOUNT_ID>/models/<ADAPTER_MODEL_ID>.
 This is a weights-only warm start; it does not restore optimizer state, scheduler state, or data cursor.

 list_checkpoints()